negiabhinit/NewsReport-Bias-Prediction/README.md

 12. **bias**: the numeric encoding of the political bias of the article (0, 1, or 2).

 The ```./data/splits``` directory contains the two types of splits, as discussed in the paper: **random** and **media-based**.
 For each of these types, we provide the train, validation and test files that contains the articles' IDs belonging to each set, along with their numeric bias label.

-## Code
-Under maintenance.
-To be available soon.

 ## Citation